de-vnull/vnstat-on-merlin/README.md

 ### Who do I contact with comments or questions? ###

 * Repo owner or admin - dev_null @ snbforums
-* Other community or team contact - dev_null @ snbforums
+* Other community or team contact - dev_null or Jack Yaz @ snbforums

 #